 Call for Abstracts

-Eleventh Annual McGinley-Rice Symposium: The Face of the Person Who is Hungry
+12th Annual McGinley-Rice Symposium: The Face of the Person Who is Poor

-The lead author/presenter will be notified of the decision of the Review Committee by Monday, May 4, 2020, and must confirm participation in the Symposium by Monday, May 11, 2020.
+The lead author/presenter will be notified of the decision of the Review Committee by Friday, June 4, 2021, and must confirm participation in the symposium by Friday, June 11, 2021.

 All presenters' names and the titles of their abstracts will be included in the symposium program booklet and website.

 All presenters are required to be paid registrants of the conference.